hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 ```
 > Erin, please take our poll!

-## 6.3.3 Going Over the Key by Order
+## 6.3.3 Looping Through Each Key by Order
 Use `orted function`
 ```python
 for name in sorted(favorite_languages.keys()):